 More More Example

 I met another admission administrator on a plane leaving the conference and she told me that demonstrated interest at her liberal arts college that’s located in the South is very important.
-She said that if a teenager hasn’t had contact with the school before applying the or she wait listed.
+She said that if a teenager did not contact the school before applying he or she was waitlisted.
 It doesn’t matter how talented the student is.

 In the wait-list notice, the school explains to the applicant why they were wait listed.

 To get a sense of the importance of demonstrated interest at a school, you can head to COLLEGEdata and type in the name of a school.
 When you pull up the profile, click on the school’s Admission link and scroll down the page until you see a chart of how important each of 19 admission factors at to a school.This information can obviously be more important than just looking at an applicant’s level of interest in a school!